jesslilly/gravitydog/README.md

 8. Make shortcut/bookmark.
 9. Offline mode
 2. Set up Adsense and Analytics.
-10. Use grunt
-2. Use require.js and/or grunt to modularize and minify.
+10. Use grunt to minify
 1. framework improvement: Better constructor for Prop/Sprite that takes an image name.
 1. framework improvement: Add a sprite to a sprite instead of just to the animator.
 3. bugz mode indicator.